JetBrains/intellij-community/platform/credential-store/readme.md

 The combined name of your service and name of service that requires authentication.

 * In the reverse-DNS format: `com.apple.facetime: registrationV1`.
-* Or in the prefixed human-readable format: `IntelliJ Platform Setttings Repository — github.com`, where `IntelliJ Platform` is a required prefix.
+* Or in the prefixed human-readable format: `IntelliJ Platform Settings Repository — github.com`, where `IntelliJ Platform` is a required prefix.
 You must always use this prefix.

 ## Credentials